Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 Azathioprine is another MS drug that can cause skin symptoms.
 Side effects may include:

-Below are some drugs that have the potential to cause skin effects, as well as additional symptoms.
+Below are some drugs that can potentially cause skin effects and additional symptoms.

 Short-term side effects of corticosteroids are usually mild and tend to disappear after a person finishes treatment.

-Potential side effects affecting the skin include rash and flushed skin.
+Potential side effects affecting the skin include rashes and flushed skin.
 Additional effects which affect the rest of the body are:

-Long-term steroid treatment may lead to further potential side effects and complications affecting the skin such as acne and:
+Long-term steroid treatment may lead to further potential side effects affecting the skin, such as acne.
+It may also cause the following complications:

-Antihistamine does not tend to affect the skin but potential side effects of drowsy antihistamines include:
+Antihistamines do not tend to affect the skin.
+Potential side effects of drowsy antihistamines include:

 • drowsiness